nikola-spasojevic/Interpolated_Language_Model/README.md

 2. We test the model’s performance on data we haven’t seen.
 A test set is an unseen dataset that is different from our training set, totally unused.

-3. An evalua1on metric tells us how well our model does on the test set.
+3. An evaluation metric tells us how well our model does on the test set.

 ### Perplexity